klayu/t2/content/en/blog/passive-income-on-h1b.md

 👉 So I built [DadsCall.com](https://www.DadsCall.com/)

 DadsCall.com is a innovative online service designed to make calls to your loved ones living remotely and ensuring they are safe.
-It literally take 5 mins to setup and the service will call your parents every day, rain or shine.
+It literally takes 5 mins to setup and the service will call your parents every day, rain or shine.

-If you see value in this blog and would like to support us, please give this service a try.
-[DadsCall.com](https://www.DadsCall.com/).
-I have a free plan there, and the paid plan  - that calls your parents every day - is also not very expensive.
+If you see value in this blog and would like to support us, please give our service a try.
+[DadsCall.com](https://www.DadsCall.com/), I have a free plan there, and the paid plan  - that calls your parents every day - is also not very expensive.

-Lets continue making more passive income.
+Lets continue making more passive income, shall we.

 ## EASY & LOW RISK : Get 450$/year or 37$/month by keeping your money with US Treasry Department for 1 month.